10 Best Climbs in Portugal

 6. Torre – Covilha – Elev Diff 1,217m.
 Length 18.9 km.
 Avg Grade 6%

 A gruelling road winding it’s way to the summit at Torres.
-A famous stage from the Tour of Portugal.
-4,000 feet/12 miles
+This climb hits the 10 best climbs in Portugal for its 4,000 feet/12 miles and being a famous stage from the Tour of Portugal.

 7. Serra d’Arrabida – Elev Diff 129 m.
 Length 1.3 km.
 Avg Grade 10%